Python uses exceptions

 Whenever you must decide whether to raise a specific standard

-exception, such as AttributeError
+exception, such as AttributeError, or a custom

 exception class you define in your module, consider this